we-make-software/tech/README.md

 wget https://ftp.gnu.org/gnu/gcc/gcc-x.x.x/gcc-x.x.x.tar.xz
 ```

-remeber t the x.x.x its the version you can find the real newst version by open this link

 Remember that "x.x.x" refers to the version number.
 To find the newest available GCC release, open: [GCC releases](https://gcc.gnu.org/pub/gcc/releases/)